IntentArchitect/Intent.Modules/Modules/Intent.Modules.Metadata.WebApi/README.md

 ![Http Settings](docs/http-settings.png)

-## Exposing a File Download Endpoint
+## Expose a File Download Endpoint

 To create an HTTP Endpoint that provides file downloading capabilities, an existing `Operation`, `Command`, or `Query` needs to be exposed.

 1. In the Services Designer, either in the tree view or in a diagram, select one or more of the following types: `Operation`, `Command`, or `Query`.
 2. Right-click on any of the highlighted items and select `Expose as Http File Download`.
 3. Items exposed as HTTP endpoints are indicated with a visual icon.
-You can view and configure [HTTP-related](#exposing-an-http-endpoint) properties by accessing the endpoint's properties.
+You can view and configure [HTTP-related](#expose-an-http-endpoint) properties by accessing the endpoint's properties.
 These property values are automatically set based on the item's heuristics but can be manually adjusted if necessary.

 When exposing the item as a file download endpoint, the following configuration is automatically applied: